-Do you become scared or confused when you hear the words English verb conjugation?
+Do you get nervous or confused when you hear the words English verb conjugation?

 Learning the ropes of (the main parts of) English verb conjugation not only helps you sound like a native speaker but also helps you express important information.

-The secret to conjugating verbs is to master these elements: person, mood and tense.
+The secret to conjugating verbs is to master the elements of person, mood and tense.

 When you do, English verb conjugation will be a no-brainer (super easy)!